 The city expresses its gratitude to local traders and the community for their patience and support throughout the construction period.

 These improvements will be just the beginning of a more substantial upgrade of the South Hobart shopping area.

 The City of Hobart is working with community and trader groups in a number of local neighbourhoods to revitalise main street shopping areas as part of the ‘Local Retail Precincts Plan’.

 As part of the Local Retail Precincts Plan the South Hobart village streetscape will be revitalised.
-We will start planning and engaging with the South Hobart community in 2020, with construction planned for 2021.

 More information about the Plan can be found here: Local Retail Precincts Plan